 The Global Board is the principal governance and oversight body of KPMG International.
-The key responsibilities of the Global Board include approving global strategy, protecting and enhancing the KPMG brand and reputation, overseeing the Global Management Team and approving policies with which KPMG firms are required to comply.
+The key responsibilities of the Global Board include approving global strategy, protecting and enhancing the KPMG brand and reputation, overseeing the Global Management Team, and approving policies with which KPMG firms are required to comply.
+It also approves the admittance or termination of KPMG firms to and from the global organization.

-The Global Board includes the Global Chairman, the chairs of each of the three regions (the Americas; Asia Pacific (ASPAC); and Europe, the Middle East, and Africa (EMA)) and a number of senior partners of member firms.
+The Global Board is led by Global Chairman Bill Thomas and also includes the chairs of each of the regions (the Americas; Asia Pacific [ASPAC]; and Europe, the Middle East, and Africa [EMA]) and a number of senior partners from member firms.